vihuvac/material-theme-for-vscode/README.md

 - **Customizable**: Easily tweak the theme to suit your preferences.

-- **Dark Mode**: A soothing dark theme that’s easy on the eyes during long coding sessions.
+- **Dark Mode**: A soothing dark theme that's easy on the eyes during long coding sessions.

 ## 🛠 Installation